RFinal3/bitburner/README.md

+All credit goes to Moriakaice, I just edited his code here and there towards my preferences.

 # Bitburner scripts collection

 Welcome to my log of [Bitburner](https://danielyxie.github.io/bitburner/) scripts.
 They are written using the in-game language of NetscriptJS, which is a mutation of Javascript.